 Need more information?

-- Read the Principles for Selection for Listing Buildings that sets out the general principles applied when deciding whether a building should be added to the NHLE
+- Read the Principles of Selection for Listed Buildings that sets out the general principles applied when deciding whether a building is of special architectural or historic interest and should therefore be added to the NHLE

-- Read Scheduled Monuments and nationally important but non-scheduled monuments that sets out current Government policy on the identification, protection, conservation and investigation of nationally important ancient monuments for the the benefit of current and future generations - including scheduled monuments
+- Read the Scheduled Monuments Policy Statement that sets out current Government policy on the identification, protection, conservation and investigation of nationally important ancient monuments

 - Take a look at our Selection Guides which help to explain what we are looking for when we assess applications for inclusion on the NHLE